piyushraut1608/ECommerce-Application-Nodejs-Angular-8-MYSQL-CORS/README.md

 ## Functionalities For Backend
-- Open another terminal or shell and type: "nope server.js"
+- Open another terminal or shell and type: "node server.js"
 - Your backend app should now be running on [localhost:8080](http://localhost:8080/).
 - If you want to see all data on browse, you can see at http://localhost:8080/department